greemoid/MoviesAndroid/README.md

 ﻿# Movies
- App for making notes in your android phone.
+ App with list of movies with some data about it in your android phone.
 Stack of technologies I use in this app:

 - Kotlin
 - Jetpack Compose